 With a character selected the first step is to visit the convention which acts as a tutorial, running through the basics move sets and some of the specials.
 The majority of moves are shared across the characters just in different guises.
-Controls work well with its simple Smash Bros style setup, meaning the game is easy to pick up but offers reward for mastering.
-It gives the option to use the analogue stick or broken d-pad for movement which is my only gripe to be honest but, as always on this format, that’s more an issue with the Switch opposed to the game itself.
+Controls work well with its simple Smash Bros style setup, meaning the game is easy to pick up but offers a reward for mastering.
+It gives the option to use the analogue stick or broken d-pad for movement which is my only gripe, to be honest, as always on this format that’s more an issue with the Switch opposed to the game itself.
 You are rewarded for every kill made so learn your moves and learn how they can help you earn a living, literally.
-Perform a fatality for some extra cash, and perform a bunch of fatality to get a free meal.
+Perform a fatality for some extra cash, and perform a bunch of fatalities to get a free meal.
 This really helps in the later levels when the difficulty ramps up.

 Streets of Red looks and sounds great, especially on the Nintendo Switch in handheld mode.
-Graphically designed to look like an old school 16bit game of the likes its mimicking that has been given an almost monochromatic make over.
+Graphically designed to look like an old school 16bit game of the likes it’s mimicking that has been given an almost monochromatic makeover.
 It makes the red blood, which is one of the few other colours used, really stand out and have a greater impact.
-The game can be pretty graphic at times, one of the enemy zombies weapon is to throw a fetus at you whilst others pretty much just try to eat you.
-Streets of Red sounds great too, with a fittingly spooky retro soundtrack, funny voice overs usually harking back to some gaming or movie reference and realistic sound effects.
+The game can be pretty graphic at times, one of the enemy zombies weapons is to throw a fetus at you whilst others pretty much just try to eat you.
+Streets of Red sounds great too, with a fittingly spooky retro soundtrack, funny voice-overs usually harking back to some gaming or movie reference and realistic sound effects.

 As just mentioned, for me one of the best parts of the game is all of the references to games, movies and more that Secret Base have packed in here.
 I’d say it just goes to show how passionate the development team are for all things geeky.
 I found it interesting enough to want to play the game through a number of times and start some sort of list with my findings.
 I’m roughly on my fourth complete playthrough, I know that this isn’t going to be a definitive list and obviously much of it I’m just guessing at here!